-- The start key is generated. - The derived key is generated based on the start key. - The files are encrypted based on the derived key and the encryption algorithm.
+- A single start key is generated and used for all of the keys that will be derived. - The derived key is generated based on the start key. - The files are encrypted based on the derived key and the encryption algorithm.

-Package consumers and producers that support encryption shall support the digest and encryption algorithms defined in 3.4.2.
-They may support additional algorithms.
 The information regarding the algorithms that were used to encrypt a file and required parameters are contained in the manifest.
 The manifest shall not be encrypted.